-Galbraith (2011) outlines various aspects of andragogy since Knowles depicted it as needing an atmosphere (learning climate) that was conducive to fostering the learning of adults, She emphasized that the atmosphere underscore respect, acceptance and support for the adult learner.
+Galbraith (2011) outlined various aspects of andragogy since Knowles depicted it as needing an atmosphere (learning climate) that was conducive to fostering the learning of adults, She emphasized that the atmosphere underscore respect, acceptance and support for the adult learner.
 The relationship between instructor and learner should be altered to nurture a spirit of joint inquiry.
 Learners need to be charged with the task of directing or at least participating in planning their own learning.
 Another essential ingredient in adult learning is reflection and refinement, whether of the learning or of personal tenets.
-Consequently, adults would thrive in learning opportunities being supported with teaching/learning techniques coupling with the experiences of: Learning contracts, which encapsulates learner direction in educational design; Problem-Based Learning (PBL), which promotes problem-solving and critical thinking; Collaborative Learning, which builds communication and interpersonal skills; Situated Learning, which supports learner risk-taking and reflection; and, Communities of Practice, which can embody all of the above, enabling the creation of knowledge.
+Consequently, adults would thrive in learning opportunities being supported with teaching/learning techniques coupling with the experiences of: Learning contracts, which encapsulates learner direction in educational design; Problem-Based Learning (PBL), which promotes problem-solving and critical thinking; Collaborative Learning, which builds communication and interpersonal skills; Situated Learning, which targets specific technical skills with authentic application to the real-world; Experiential Learning, which supports learner risk-taking and reflection; and, Communities of Practice, which can embody all of the above, enabling the creation of knowledge.